 The U.S. lead battery industry also sets the bar high for worker safety, striving to continually advance its practices to protect workers, communities and the environment.

 U.S. battery manufacturing operates under extremely rigorous and extensive worker and environmental protection standards.
-The world trusts lead batteries to provide 75 percent of rechargeable battery capacity, including uses in vital industries such as public and private transportation, warehouse and industrial operations and critical communications equipment.
+The world trusts lead batteries to provide 70% of rechargeable battery capacity, including uses in vital industries such as public and private transportation, warehouse and industrial operations and critical communications equipment.